ansyblenetwork/sdg/_posts/2020-11-02-temperament-compromising-consonances.md

 $$\frac{4}{5} = \frac{2^6}{\tilde 3^4}.$$

-This means that major thirds sound as they should.
-The perfect fifth is replaced by a tempered fifth, but the error in $$\tilde 3$$ is essentially the fourth root of the error for the major third in Pythagorean tuning, which is acceptable.
+This means that major thirds sound exactly as they should.
+The perfect fifth is replaced by an approximation, but the error in $$\tilde 3$$ is essentially the fourth root of the error for the major third in Pythagorean tuning, which is acceptable.

 Unfortunately, it turns out that the approximation